- Kyo Maclear, Illustrated by Julia Sarda

 I really enjoyed this book.
 It’s well patterned for younger readers, and its story is so nuanced that the book should grow in its appeal as young readers age.

-Originally published on LibraryThing on November 16, 2016.
+This review was originally published on LibraryThing on November 16, 2016.